rtrader58/SC-300T00-Microsoft-Identity-and-Access-Administrator/Errata Module 2.md

 # SC-300T00 Microsoft Identity and Access Administrator - Module 2 Errata

-# NOTE:  At the end of each module of labs, delete all the resources created in the module
+# NOTE: ENSURE YOU SELECT SAVE WHEN YOU FINISH THE SELECTED LABS.

 # Module 2: Implement an identity management solution (~190 Minutes)

-## Lab 0 - Create a Microsoft Azure Pass Subscription (10 Minutes) Already completed during class introduction
-Step 1: Redeeming a Microsoft Azure Pass Promo Code:
-Substep 3:  Use the User account and passowrd located in the Resources tab Substep 5:  complete the Campcha

-Step 2:  Activate your subscription<br>
-Enter your First and Last name<br>
-Leave email as is<br>
-Enter your information in the remaining fields<br>
-Must an Address and a valid phone number<br>

-# Optional - Lab 07
+# Optional - Lab 07 - Cannot be accomplished in the current environment - requires creating a trial subscription

-## If you intend on doing lab 07 continue with the the following steps, if not start with lab 01
-Important note: a later lab requires a time-consuming deployment.
-To save your time later, we suggest that you kick off that portion of the lab now so it’s ready when you get there. <br>
+Important note: Lab requires a time-consuming deployment. <br>

-Before starting Lab 01 use the next button to skip to Lab 07.
-Complete Lab 07 Exercise 1 Task 1 - Once the deployment has started use the previous button to return to Lab 01 Continue with Lab 01, and Lab 07 should be ready when you get there<br>

 ## Lab 01 – Manage user roles (30 Minutes)

 ### Exercise 1 – Create a new user and test their application admin rights

 Task 1:  Add a new user<br>
-Step 1:  Type the link into the Lab Machine Web browser<br>
+Step 1:  Credentials are located in the Resources drop down - requires MFA with use of an Authenticaton App on phone<br>
-Step 6:  Open Notepad and paste the auto generated password<br>
+Step 5:  Open Notepad and paste the the user name and auto generated password<br>

 Task 2 - Login and try to create an app<br>
-Step 3:  Create password use:  Pa55w.rd1234<br>

-Task 2: Bulk addition of users using PowerShell<br>
-Step 2: After running Install-Module AzureAD run Import-Module AzureAD to import the module prior to use<br>
+Step 3:  Use the user password provided in the Resources drop down - requires MFA with use of an Authenticaton App on phone<br>

 ### Exercise 4 - Bulk import of users